MarkKozel/CompOrgEText/docs/Introduction/Concepts/AnalogDigitalComputers.md

 Gears and springs could be constructed to retain states and move to different states in a pre-determined sequence.

-These Mechanical Computers could be built to a wide varies of tasks.
-The complexity of these systems were driven my the difficulty of the task they performs
+These Mechanical Computers could be built to perform a wide varies of tasks.
+The complexity of these systems were driven by the difficulty of the tasks they performed

 Mechanical computers were typically single-calculate (Specific-Purpose) computers.
 Changing the "program" meant swapping out gears, springs, and levers for a different set